knoxy5467/portaler-core/docs/selfhosting.md

 Wait some time for the webserver to start.
 Now you can open your browser and go to http://yourserverip:3000 to use Portaler.

+### Windows Troubleshoting

+for the local version on windows double check that

+1. you have both python 2 and python 3. and that they are in the path.
+  1.1 python2 should open python 2.7 and python should open python 3.whatever
+2. make sure you are running all yarn and npm commands in node v 14.20.1 (latest version of node 14) on windows that means that you can use the nvm utility to make sure you are utilizing the correct version
+3. utilize admin powershell for you're first instalation / setup
+4. if after `docker-compose up -d` you do not have a instance of bin-etl running then make sure you were in the /docker/ directory of the project

 ## Option 2 - Steps for public version

 ### Explanation about domain names structure